MichaelsPlayground/NfcNdefExample/readme.md

 All of these types are supported by the app and you test all of them.
 On some types you can add a timestamp string for easy testing.

-On the **reader side** yyou tap the  tag to the NFC reader and the message will pop up.
+On the **reader side** you tap the tag to the NFC reader and the message will pop up.

+## Can I store more than one dataset on the NDEF tag ?

+Let's analyze how the data is stored on the tag.
+All data is encapsulated in a **NDEF record** (think of a file in a directory).
+One or more of these records are stored in a **NDEF message** that is like a container.
+This makes it possible to store different data withing the same NDEF message (e.g. you can use a "Telephone number" record followed by an "address" record).
+The bad news are: only the first record will be shown when not using any specialised app but the regular phone.
+If you are using a dedicated app for a special purpose the user needs to install this app and opens it for reading.

+My tip is: stay with one record only NDEF messages.

+## What API is used for reading and writing ?

-THis app is using the **NFC Reader API** and not the intent based usage.
+This app is using the **NFC Reader API** and not the intent based usage.
 This is because that kind of writing is more reliable and less faulty than all other connections.
 Just one restriction applies: the  app needs to open and in the foreground to work (for reading and writing).